smartinrub/sergiomartinrubio.com/_posts/2022-12-09-smart-contracts-advanced-development.md

 yarn add --dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers
 ```

-Then you can include them on your HardHat config file.
+Then you can include it on your HardHat config file and configure the deployer account.

 `hardhat.config.js`: